ChrisHammond/DNNTemplates/README.md

 Changes for V2.1 (1/28/2013)
 -----------
 This release addresses an issue with template modification and namespace problems.
-[url:For instructions on how to modify the templates read this post|http://www.christoc.com/tutorials/aid/3]
+For instructions on how to modify the templates read this post http://www.christoc.com/tutorials/aid/3

 Changes for V2.0 (1/24/2013)
 -----------